DATASTORE ARCHITECTURE

 It is itself a Swamp extension (@swamp/s3-datastore), not a built-in -- the

 datastore system is extensible by design.
-See the
+Extension-provided backends require

 datastore configuration reference